Become a Giving G.N.O.M.E.

 It's easy to start making an impact for Community Hunger Relief.

-Complete ANY 3 of the following activities to become a Giving GNOME.
+Complete ANY 3 of the following activities during 2025 to become a Giving GNOME.

-When you're ready, complete our registration form here for your welcome gift!
+When you're ready, complete our registration form here!

 • Pledge a Pound (or more!) to share